Skip to main content

 All page elements are readable and usable at each zoom level.
 Layouts do not scroll sideways or have content to the edges.
 (Horizontal scrolling is permitted for content like images, maps, diagrams, presentations, and data tables.)

-If you have content zoom issues that you are unable to resolve prior to your staging review, make sure these are documented in your accessibility testing artifact.
+If you have content zoom, reflow, or text resizing issues that you are unable to resolve prior to your staging review, make sure these are documented in your accessibility testing artifact.

 Related resources